Episode 4 – Nuts and heart health

 Polyphenols (mg) | 269 | 81 |

-In addition to the health benefits that all tree nuts provide, cashews have been associated with:
+In addition to the health benefits that all tree nuts provide, cashew consumption has been linked with:

-NB.
-Compared to other tree nuts, research on cashews is quite limited.
-This means the specific health benefits of cashews are not well understood.
+Note: Compared to other tree nuts, research on cashews is limited.
+This means the specific health benefits of cashews are not yet well understood.

 Remove nuts from plastic bags and store them in an airtight container in the refrigerator or freezer.
-Nuts can be refrigerated for up to 4 months and frozen for up to 6 months.
-Remember, bringing nuts back to room temperature before eating can help them taste nuttier.
+Nuts can be refrigerated for up to four months and frozen for up to four months.
+Remember to bring nuts back to room temperature before eating them, to maximise their delicious nutty taste!

 Published July 17, 2019